cgshep/pycocks/README.md

 A Python implementation of Cocks' identity-based encryption (IBE) scheme [1].

-Cocks' scheme is distinct in that it is based on the quadratic residuosity hardness problem, rahter than bilinear pairings common in other IBE schemes, e.g. Boneh-Franklin [2].
+Cocks' scheme is distinct in that it is based on the quadratic residuosity hardness problem, rather than bilinear pairings used prevalently in other IBE schemes, e.g. Boneh-Franklin [2].

-As such, no dependencies are required for pairing-based cryptography; only gmpy2 is sufficient.
+As such, no dependencies are required for performing pairing-based cryptography; only gmpy2 is sufficient.

 ## Usage